This page contains affiliate links. Please read our disclosure for more info.

 We had the excellent value set lunch and it was one of our favourites in Kyoto.
 It includes rice, miso soup, and seven side dishes—ours included delicious dumplings and various vegetables.

 Details: 東大路西入 正往寺町452 仁王門アパート1F.
-Open from 11 am – 5.30 pm (3 pm on Tuesday).
-Closed Wednesday and Thursday.
+Open from Fri – Sun 11.30am – 5pm (last order 4pm) and closes on random days (check Facebook).
 They may run out of food later in the day.
-Check Facebook for special closures.

 3) Little Heaven

-For high-end, creative vegan cuisine, head to Little Heaven.
+For high-end, creative vegan food in Kyoto, head to Little Heaven.
 They make a modern version of shojin ryori—there are many courses of beautifully presented, seasonal dishes but some westernised dishes are mixed with the traditional Japanese.

 Details: Sagano hirakichou 8–29 Ukyou-ku.
-Open from 1 pm – 7 pm.
+Open from 12pm – 7pm.
 Irregular opening days.
+Booking essential.

 This Kyoto vegetarian restaurant has eclectic decor, large windows overlooking the Kamo river, and a small range of vegan products for sale.